Last published 20 Dec 2017

 We will consider your application for minor internal painting for decorative purposes.

-You need to get approval through your local FACS office.
+You need to get approval through your local DCJ office.
 If your property is due to be painted under our Maintenance Programmed Works, you may not be allowed to paint.

 It is important to keep in mind that if the property is scheduled for programmed works in the future it could be re-painted with our standard colours.
 In this case you will not be eligible for compensation if you’ve applied a decorative coat.